5 Traffic Laws We Wish All Vegas Locals Knew

 2. The service lane/shoulder is NOT a full service lane.

 Need an example?
 Here you go.
 This is Rainbow Blvd.
-I actually was just pulling this screenshot up just to show an example of the lane I meant but low and behold, there is someone doing exactly what I’m talking about in the picture.
+We actually were just pulling this screenshot up just to show an example of the lane we meant but low and behold, there is someone doing exactly what we're talking about in the picture.
 You can see the gray car is getting over into the shoulder area way before their turn.
 The red car probably thinks the gray car is turning where he is coming out of and is going to pull out andddddddddd car accident.

 On a side note, check out the INCREDIBLE parking jobs on the bottom right of the picture.
-I didn't think it was possible for every car to be parked crooked.
+We didn't think it was possible for every car to be parked crooked.

 3. Don’t enter the intersection unless you can clear the intersection.

-Anyone who has ever dealt with Flamingo and Las Vegas Blvd or Tropicana and Las Vegas Blvd know EXACTLY what I’m talking about here.
-Nothing annoys me more than getting a green light and not being able to go because your dumb ass is still sitting in the middle of the intersection.
+Anyone who has ever dealt with Flamingo and Las Vegas Blvd or Tropicana and Las Vegas Blvd know EXACTLY what we're talking about here.
+Nothing annoys us more than getting a green light and not being able to go because you're still sitting in the middle of the intersection.
 You’re effectively saying, “I am more important than you and I do not care about where you have to go.”
 If that’s what you’re trying to say, good for you.
-Just let me know so I can ram your car repeatedly.
+J.

-4. I should NEVER have to slow down if you pull out in front of me.
+4. We should NEVER have to slow down if you pull out in front of me.

 If there’s a 2 inch gap for you to pull out, it DOES NOT mean you should go.
-I don’t understand what is wrong with a lot of people in this town but they seem to not care if the rest of us have to lock up our brakes and send everything in our car flying through the dash board just so they can pull out.
-Your pull out game is weak and it anger me.
+We don’t understand what is wrong with a lot of people in this town but they seem to not care if the rest of us have to lock up our brakes and send everything in our car flying through the dash board just so they can pull out.
+Your pull out game is weak and it angers us.

 A good rule of thumb if you struggle with this is to take your keys and throw them in a lake and never drive again.